 Related topic: Using contexts and variables.

-Some components, especially File and Databases components in Jobs, provides numerous advanced use possibilities.
+Some components, especially File and Databases components, provides numerous advanced use possibilities.

 The content of the Advanced settings tab changes according to the selected component.